kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-03-type-collision.md

     kubectl get subscriptions.eventing.kyma-project.io -A | grep {CLEAN_EVENT_TYPE}
     ```

-    If you find that the `CleanEventType` is colliding with some other Subscription then a solution could be use a different Application or Event type name for your Subscription.
+3. If you find that the `CleanEventType` collides with some other Subscription, use a different Application or event type name for your Subscription.
-    Check out [Event Names guildelines](../../05-technical-reference/evnt-01-event-names.md) for more information.
+Check out the [event names](../../05-technical-reference/evnt-01-event-names.md) guidelines.